-Watch this page for information about CAI's upcoming Purim Pandemonium on Wednesday, March 4!
+Join us for Purim Pandemonium on Wednesday, March 4!

 Our Purim celebration begins in the synagogue where the Megillah, the story of Esther, is read to young and old alike.
 At no other time during the Jewish year is the synagogue this lively or noisy.
 Full of melodrama and a plot that twists and turns, Purim is all about masks, hidden layers, and double meanings.
 On the surface the tale represents good overcoming evil.
 More deeply, it highlights standing up for who you are, fighting against hatred and feeling proud of being Jewish.

 Purim tells the story of Esther and Haman, and begins with a feast in the kingdom of Persia, hosted by King Ahashverosh.
 The king was flaunting his riches and treasures for all to see, and decided that his beautiful wife, Queen Vashti, should also be displayed.
 But when the king sent for Vashti, she refused to appear before him.
 In anger, he threw Vashti out of the palace.

 In search of a new wife, the king chose Esther, a young and very beautiful Jewish woman.
 Esther’s uncle, Mordecai, cautioned her not to tell the king that she was a Jew.

 King Ahashverosh bestowed a special honor on Haman, his power-hungry assistant, telling all the people in his kingdom to bow down to Haman.
 As a Jew, Mordecai refused.
 Haman became enraged and devised a plan to kill all the Jews.
 He even bribed the king into signing the declaration.

 To determine the date the Jews were to be attacked, Haman drew lots (“purim” in Hebrew).
 Mordecai, however, discovered Haman’s evil scheme and revealed it to Esther.
 Esther decided she must tell Ahashverosh, even if it meant her life.